SCP-OMI/Philo/README.md

-# Philoshophers : Usually Philosophers think for a living...
-These ones however...
+# Philoshophers: Usually Philosophers think for a living...
+These ones, however...
 Not really.

 ## What is the goal of this project?
 ---